nschonni/cordova-docs/articles/tutorial-cordova-5/cordova-security-overview.md

 1. **The Crosswalk Webview** - The Android platform in Cordova 5 and up (cordova-android 4.0.0+) introduced the ability to support "pluggable webviews" where the app itself contains a consistant webview implementation rather than the default browser on the device.
 Originally concieved as a way to get more consistant benhavior on Android, one implementation is the [Crosswalk Webview](https://crosswalk-project.org/) which adds an up to date version of the Chromium webview to the project.
 For security, this means you get access to important security features like the Content Security Policy and Web Crypto on Android as far back as Android 4.0.
 Further, these devices will also get WebView related security patches not present in the OS itself.
 2. **Content Security Policy (CSP) Support**: Android with Crosswalk, iOS, and Windows 10 all support adding a Content Security Policy to your app and this represents an important security tool to take advantage of for any app.
 A strict policy can eliminate security attack vectors at the underlying webview/browser level.
 3. **Windows 10 Support w/CSP and "Local Mode" Support:** Windows 10 features a more nuanced view of security than Windows/Phone 8.1 did with significant improvements in compatiblity between Android and iOS by default.
 In addition to CSP support, Windows 10 supports something called "local mode" that adds OS level security measures and allows additional native Windows 10 features to be used from within your Cordova app.
 These restrictions are more permissive and nuanced than those that were present in Windows 8.1 and but are off by default in Cordova apps to avoid cross-platform compatibility issues.
+3. **The Intune App SDK:** [Microsoft Intune](https://www.microsoft.com/en-us/server-cloud/products/microsoft-intune/) has [mobile application managment](https://en.wikipedia.org/wiki/Mobile_application_management) (MAM) capabilities that enable you to enforce app level security policies even when not using Intune to manage devices.
+Better yet, a Cordova plugin that is a part of Intune's App SDK enables more nuanced control that is typically availalbe from other MAM solutions.

 ###Use Crosswalk and Cordova 5+
 As outlined above, Cordova 5 and the Crosswalk WebView can sigificantly improve the security of your app on Android particularly given the device fragmentation issues that exist today.
 Simply adding "cordova-plugin-crosswalk-webview" to your project when using Cordova 5+ enables these features.
 To add it to your project: